WoodKa launches its first studio at Lucknow

 You would like to read

-- Eco stimulus: Govt to privatise non-strategic PSUs, suspend new bankruptcy filings

-Lucknow (Uttar Pradesh) [India], October 20 (ANI/NewsVoir): The world is moving towards globalization, and it has become a necessity to preserve Earth and the life that exist on it.
+The world is moving towards globalization, and it has become a necessity to preserve Earth and the life that exists on it.

 WoodKa, a brand of 3EA Limited, is known for providing 100 per cent natural, organic, and eco-friendly products.
 The entire product range is carefully processed and packaged to give it an elegant and vintage feel.

-WoodKa, a new venture undertaken by 3EA, aligns with the vision of our honorable Prime Minister Narendra Modi for making India Atma Nirbhar Bharat and offers their range of products exclusively manufactured in India, thus supporting the Make in India initiative.
+WoodKa, a new venture undertaken by 3EA, aligns with the vision of our Prime Minister, Narendra Modi for making India Atma Nirbhar Bharat and offers its range of products exclusively manufactured in India, thus supporting the Make in India initiative.

+WoodKa has launched its first retail outlet, WoodKa Studio, on Saturday, 18th of October, 2020, at Aliganj, Lucknow, franchised by Vaibhav Shakya and Akanksha Shakya.

 "Showcasing a wide range of products under one roof will not only bring out the magic of WoodKa, but would also expand our customer reach," said Vaibhav Shakya.

-WoodKa with its 21 manufacturing units consisting of fully automated factories, optimizes all the available resources with its use patented machines in the best possible manner and provides employment to around 50 semi-skilled workers for each factory.
+WoodKa with its 21 manufacturing units consisting of fully automated factories optimizes all the available resources with its use of patented machines in the best possible manner and provides employment to around 50 semi-skilled workers for each factory.

+3EA, a Multi-National Management consulting group with its global presence, has been the support system of WoodKa.

 DISCLAIMER